Tropical Lagrangian multi-sections and toric vector bundles: Unobstructedness in dimension 2

 Choose $b=-1,c=1$ and $a$ be arbitrary.
 Then the triple product equals (\ref{eqn:inverse}).
 Again, by choosing the remaining matrices to be the identity, we obtain $G_{\sigma_{k-1}\sigma_k}\circ\cdots\circ G_{\sigma_1\sigma_2}=G_{\sigma_k\sigma_1}^{-1}$. \end{proof}

 The proof of Theorem \ref{thm:rank2_unobstructed} also sharpens the inequality in Theorem \ref{thm:dim_r}.

-\begin{corollary} If $\bb{L}$ is a combinatorially indecomposable rank $2$ tropical Lagrangian multi-section, then we have the inequality $\dim_{\bb{C}}(\cu{K}(\bb{L}))\leq\#\Sigma(1)-1$. \end{corollary} \begin{proof} In the proof of Theorem \ref{thm:rank2_unobstructed}, the equation $1+ab=0$ in the upper-triangular case or $1+bc=0$ in the lower-triangular case cut down the dimension by $1$.
-By Theorem \ref{thm:bundle_unobstructed}, our construction extract all the possible toric structures with fixed equivariant Chern class, which is determined by $\bb{L}$.
+\begin{corollary} If $\bb{L}$ is a combinatorially indecomposable rank $2$ tropical Lagrangian multi-section over a complete 2-dimensional fan $\Sigma$, then we have $\dim_{\bb{C}}(\cu{K}(\bb{L}))\leq\#\Sigma(1)-1$. \end{corollary} \begin{proof} In the proof of Theorem \ref{thm:rank2_unobstructed}, the equation $1+ab=0$ in the upper-triangular case or $1+bc=0$ in the lower-triangular case cut down the dimension by $1$.
+By Theorem \ref{thm:bundle_unobstructed}, our construction extracts all the possible toric structures with fixed equivariant Chern class, which is determined by $\bb{L}$.
 Hence $\dim_{\bb{C}}(\cu{K}(\bb{L}))\leq\#\Sigma(1)-1$. \end{proof}